Wag the Dog (1997)

 Conrad 'Connie' Brean: All combat takes place at night, in the rain, and at the junction of four map segments.

-Johnny Dean: I was just on my way to get drunk.
+Johnny Dean: [after being asked to write an entirely different song] I was just on my way to get drunk.

 CIA Agent Mr. Young: There are two things I know to be true.
 There's no difference between good flan and bad flan, and there is no war.

 Stanley Motss: I bet you're great at chess.

 Conrad 'Connie' Brean: I would be if I could remember how all the pieces moved.

 Conrad 'Connie' Brean: You can't tell anyone about this.

 Tracy Lime: It is like a union thing?

 Conrad 'Connie' Brean: Stanley, don't do this.
 You're playing with your life here.